LennaHammer/English/EVP/out/words_adjective.md

 [B1]relating to an area near you
 - a local accent
 - local issues
-- a local hospital/television station
+- a local `hospital/television station`
 - Most of the local population depend on fishing for their income.
-- Our children all go to the local school.
+- Our children all go to the local `school`.
 - Many local stores will be close if the new mall is built.

 ## 555. lonely ## adjective